 Antik Plaj is a perfect destination for those looking for a quiet and secluded spot to relax and enjoy the beauty of the Black Sea.
 The beach is not crowded and has a relaxed atmosphere, making it ideal for families, couples, and solo travelers.
-There are also several cafes and restaurants nearby, where you can enjoy delicious local cuisine and beach facilities like showers, toilets, and sunbeds.
+Several cafes and restaurants are nearby, where you can enjoy delicious local cuisine and beach facilities like showers, toilets, and sunbeds.

 Amastris Beach, Bartın